Sambit-devs/Flappy-Bird/README.md

 ❓ **Can I share this game with my friends?**
    - Yes!
 Just send them the download link:
      🔗 https://github.com/Sambit-devs/Flappy-Bird/releases/download/v1.0/FlappyBird-Windows.zip

+❓ **How to delete it completely from the system?**
+   - Just delete the extracted folder and everything is done.

 ------------------------------------------
 ⭐ SUPPORT THE PROJECT ⭐